Carlos Bandeirense Mirandópolis hoax

-The Carlos Bandeirense Mirandópolis hoax involved a false article created on the Portuguese Wikipedia.
+The Carlos Bandeirense Mirandópolis (Note: /pt/.) hoax involved a false article created on the Portuguese Wikipedia.
 The "Carlos Bandeirense Mirandópolis" page was created in 2010 by two Brazilian lawyers who wanted to prank an intern.
-The article claimed that Mirandópolis—who never existed—was a Brazilian jurist and professor who had met the composer Chico Buarque and participated in the Diretas Já movement.
-Mirandópolis ended up being cited in a decision by the Rio de Janeiro Court of Justice (TJ-RJ), in a documentary about Diretas Já, and in an undergraduate thesis.
-The page was deleted in 2016 after a report was published on the G1 news portal and aired on the GloboNews television channel.
+The article claimed that Mirandópolis—who never existed—was a Brazilian jurist and law professor who had met the composer Chico Buarque while in exile in Paris and participated in the Diretas Já movement.
+Mirandópolis was later cited in a decision by the Rio de Janeiro Court of Justice (TJ-RJ), in a documentary about Diretas Já, and in an undergraduate thesis.
+The page was deleted in 2016 after a report on the hoax was published on the G1 news portal and aired on the GloboNews television channel.
 Professors cited the case as a reason to be cautious with information found on the Internet.

 Article

-The Carlos Bandeirense Mirandópolis hoax was created on the Portuguese Wikipedia on August 16, 2010, by two Brazilian lawyers, Victor Nóbrega Luccas and Daniel Tavela Luís.
+The "Carlos Bandeirense Mirandópolis" page was created on the Portuguese Wikipedia on August 16, 2010, by two Brazilian lawyers, Victor Nóbrega Luccas and Daniel Tavela Luís.
 Realizing that it was common for interns to take information from the Internet without verification, they created the article to prank one of them.
-They asked the intern to research the "Public Association Offer" theory, which does not exist.
-To give more credibility to the false theory, they created a page for Mirandópolis, identifying him as its author.
-According to the article, Mirandópolis was a jurist and professor at the Faculty of Law of the Pontifical Catholic University of São Paulo (PUC-SP).
-He would have been persecuted during the Brazilian military dictatorship and exiled in Paris.
-There, he would have met the composer Chico Buarque and inspired his composition "Samba de Orly".
-The article also said that Mirandópolis later returned to Brazil and actively participated in the Diretas Já movement.
-The article included a photo of the mayor of Vienna, Michael Häupl, saying that it was a photo of Mirandópolis.
+They asked the intern to research the "Public Association Offer" legal theory, which does not exist; to give more credibility to the false theory, they created a page for Mirandópolis, identifying him as its author.

+According to the article, Mirandópolis (1917 – 1984) was a jurist and professor at the Faculty of Law of the Pontifical Catholic University of São Paulo (PUC-SP).
+He would have been persecuted during the Brazilian military dictatorship and exiled in Paris; there he would have met the Brazilian composer Chico Buarque and inspired his composition "Samba de Orly".
+The article also said that Mirandópolis later returned to Brazil and participated in the Diretas Já pro-democracy movement.
+The article included a photo of the then-mayor of Vienna, Michael Häupl, saying that it was a photo of Mirandópolis.

 During the article's existence, Mirandópolis was cited in the vote of a judge in a decision by the Rio de Janeiro Court of Justice (TJ-RJ), in the documentary Diretas Já, and in an undergraduate thesis.